arximboldi/lager/doc/modularity.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The previous reducer did not deal with :ref:`effects`.
 This might be
-a reasonable conslimitation in this case, since it is unclear how
+a reasonable constraint in this case, since it is unclear how
 meaningful are side-effects in an undoable document.
 However, we can
 still change the reducer to deal with potential side effects.
 We use
 the :cpp:func:`lager::invoke_reducer` function to invoke a reducer
 that may or may not have side effects in a generic way.
 Note that we
-know have to inform the generic reducer of potential dependencies the
+now have to inform the generic reducer of potential dependencies that
-underlying reducer might have.
+the effects returned by the underlying reducer might need.

 .. code-block:: c++